robyerts/Web-App---Prime-Numbers/README.md

 ### Web App that checks the primality of numbers in a given interval
 Python & Flask

-At the main index will be displayed the numbers from 0 to 1000(exclusive), each containing a hyperlink, that will lead to a page saying whether the number is prime or not.
+At the main index will be displayed numbers from 0 to 1000(exclusive), each containing a hyperlink, that will lead to a page saying whether the number is prime or not.

 Each page contains at most 1000 numbers.
 An user can iterate through all the pages with the buttons in the bottom-center of the page or, give a *Start Number* and an *End Number" to show all the numbers from that interval.